hashicorp/terraform-provider-aws/website/docs/r/ses_configuration_set.markdown

 * `tls_policy` - (Optional) Specifies whether messages that use the configuration set are required to use Transport Layer Security (TLS).
 If the value is `Require`, messages are only delivered if a TLS connection can be established.
 If the value is `Optional`, messages can be delivered in plain text if a TLS connection can't be established.
 Valid values: `Require` or `Optional`.
 Defaults to `Optional`.

+## Attributes Reference

+In addition to the arguments, which are exported, the following attributes are exported:

+* `id` - The SES configuration set name.
+* `arn` - The SES configuration set ARN.

 ## Import

 SES Configuration Sets can be imported using their `name`, e.g.